mogenius/docs/mogenius/docs/cloud-management/resource-management.md

 ## Available resources in your plan

 First, it is important to understand how the resources in your cloudspace will be distributed.
-The plan you choose when creating a cloudspace determines your total available resources ([Check out the available plans](#)).
+The plan you choose when creating a cloudspace determines your total available resources ([Check out the available plans](./../general/plans-pricing.md).
 You can then allocate resources to your services, with limits on maximum resource consumption for each service.
 A service does not necessarily consume the entire amount of the allocated resources.
 You can see the summary of resource consumption for each stage and service on your cloudspace dashboard.

 ![mogenius dashboard](https://api.mogenius.com/file/id/61e9457a-abde-4cac-95f8-1bf5d5d4c934)